mailup/mailup-magento/README.md

 - CE 1.9.x (last version tested 1.9.3.3)

 ## PHP Version
 We only support php >=5.5.x
-Actually we don't support php 7
+Actually we don't support php 7 but you can find some contribution from the community to make it possible.

 ## Install via
 - composer